pymc-devs/pymc/docs/source/Gaussian_Processes.rst

 Additive GPs
 ============

-The GP implementation in PyMC3 is constructed so that it is easy to define additive GPs and sample from individual GP components.
+The GP implementation in PyMC is constructed so that it is easy to define additive GPs and sample from individual GP components.
 We can write::

     gp1 = pm.gp.Marginal(mean_func1, cov_func1)